 Once a target has been primed, hitting them with any Detonator ability will trigger an explosion, which deals more damage and activates a combo.

 Additionally, each Javelin has its own unique effect when performing combos.
 The Ranger is able to deal huge single-target damage, Storm can spread status effects to nearby enemies, Colossus is able to dish out damage across a wide area, and the Interceptor covers itself in an aura that freezes, burns, or poisons nearby enemies.

 Mastering when to time your combos and coordinating with your team will take a lot of practice.
-However, it’s worth it as combos become essential in endgame battles and make Anthem’s combat feel much more engaging.
+However, it’s worth it as combos become crucial in endgame battles and make Anthem’s combat feel much more engaging.

 Primers & Detonators

 Earlier, we mentioned Primers and Detonators, and now we’re going to go into detail about what they are and how they work.

 When it comes to damage, Primers pack less of a punch due to the fact that their primary use is inflicting status effects on enemies.
 Detonators, on the other hand, deal massive damage, especially when triggered by a Colossus or Ranger.

 You’ll notice that some abilities don’t fall into either categories, like the Ranger’s Spark Beam or the Storm’s Flame Burst.
 Abilities like these typically deal more damage than both Primers and Detonators alone; however they’re no match for the output damage of a good combo.

 Elemental Types & Status Effects